 - Experience of using social media, particularly Facebook and/or Twitter

 Does this sound like you?
-Then if you would like to find out more please contact Stuart Kennedy, communities coordinator at Stuart@LinlithgowHT.onmicrosoft.com
+Then if you would like to find out more please contact enquiries@LinlithgowHT.onmicrosoft.com

-In 2019 a new museum for Linlithgow will open and we need you help!
+The new Museum for Linlithgow is open and we need you help!

-We are looking for volunteers who are able to regularly give us three hours of their work to be Welcome Hosts.
-This is incredibly important to the Museum as you will be the first person visitors meet and is vital to ensure we can open and run all year.
+We are looking for volunteers who are able to regularly give us 2-3 hours of their work to be Welcome Hosts.
+This is incredibly important to the Museum as you will be the first person visitors meet.
+It is vital to ensure we can open and run all year.
 The role might appeal to someone interested in learning about museums, social media or marketing.

 You don’t need any experience to join us and we will provide full training to you.
-In return you can expect:
+In return you can expect the opportunity to:

-- the opportunity to help develop and run activities in the Museum’s new community space
+- help develop and run activities in the Museum’s new community space

-- the opportunity to learn new skills ranging from retail to collections management
+- learn new skills ranging from retail to collections management

-- the opportunity to meet new people in a friendly environment
+- meet new people in a friendly environment

 Helping people in crisis begins at your local British Red Cross Linlithgow charity shop.
 Full of gifts, clothes and even the odd vintage gem, our 330 shops across the UK are home to over 6,500 volunteers and 700 paid staff.
 Our team is bright and bubbly, and we love meeting people from all walks of life.
 Our aim is to serve every customer with a smile, and to make sure everyone that visits us has a great experience.
 We’re always aware that every penny raised in our little shop goes straight to helping someone in crisis.